Fade BG Image

 Oh, a Goblin.
 The classic go-ahead-and-hunt target.
 Proof of subjugation is the ears.
 Snagged a tiny magic stone too.

 Oh, a Slime.
 I'll take the core.
 Pocket money.
-Supposedly there are sand-grain-like magic stones inside the core, but the effort to extract them isn't worth it even for me with Spatial Magic, so I'll deliver the core as-is.
+Supposedly there are sand-grain-sized magic stones inside the core, but the effort to extract them isn't worth it even for me with Spatial Magic, so I'll turn in the core as-is.

 Oh, an Orc.
 A bipedal humanoid pig.
-It attacks people, so it's a harmful beast, but if you can take it down, you get both meat and a magic stone!
+It attacks people, so it's classified as a harmful beast, but if you can take it down, you get both meat and a magic stone!
 A tasty two-birds-one-stone monster.
-For me, that's obviously just a bonus.
+For me, that's just a bonus though.
 Thanks for the grub.

 Oh!
 An Orc General.
 Not sure where it got them, but it's wearing ornaments.
 It's like two sizes bigger than a normal Orc.
 You can get golem-grade stones from these.
 Thanks for the grub.

-The meat's apparently delicious too, with a strong mana flavor.
-Today's menu is Orc General steak.
+The meat's apparently delicious too, with a rich mana flavor.
+Today's menu: Orc General steak.

 Oh!
 Another Orc General.
 What, is today bonus day?
 Yummy.